The Better Sex: Australia

-The Australian version of The Better Sex aired on Channel Nine (or as the Nine Network) in 1978.
+The Australian version of The Better Sex was produced at STW-9, Perth, and also broadcast on TVQ-0, Brisbane, in 1978.
 It was hosted by Mike Preston and Ann Sidney, and was produced by Reg Grundy.

 The theme music and incidental tracks for the Australian version were composed by Jack Grimsley.

 France

-A short-lived French version aired on Antenne 2 from 1991 until 1992 under the name Question de Charme ("Question of Charm") hosted by Georges Beller and Daniela Lumbroso.
+A short-lived French version aired on Antenne 2 from 1991 until 1992 under the name Question de Charme("Question of Charm") hosted by Georges Beller and Daniela Lumbroso.
 In 2010, the format was acquired by TF1 for a potential revival of the show as a primetime series in 2011.
 However, it was scrapped later on.

 Italy

+This was the one and only country in the world that had two short-lived versions at the time.

+Il Sesso Forte (1978)

-In 1978, a short-lived Italian version aired on Rai 2 under the name Il Sesso Forte("The Stronger Sex") hosted by Enrica Bonaccorti and Michele Gammino.
+In 1978, a short-lived Italian version aired on Rete 2 under the name Il Sesso Forte ("The Stronger Sex") hosted by Enrica Bonaccorti and Michele Gammino.
 It aired for only 22 episodes.

+Adamo contro Eva (1995)

+In 1995, a remake of the show under the name Adamo contro Eva ("Adam Against Eve") hosted by Gerry Scotti aired on Rete 4.
+Airing for only 20 episodes, this was the one and only international version that didn't have the use of a female co-host.

-The Netherlands
+Netherlands

 A short-lived Dutch version aired on RTL 4 (originally RTL Véronique) under the name De Betere Sexe ("The Better Sex") hosted by Ruud ter Weijden and Sandra Reemer in 1990.
-On June 6 (or 6 June) 2017, Ms. Reemerhad passed away due to her long battle with Breast Cancer at the age of 66.
+On June 6 (or 6 June) 2017, Ms. Reemer had died due to her long battle with Breast Cancer at the age of 66.

 United Kingdom

 Only two short-lived versions ran.
 The first incarnation originally ran in the STV region of ITV (The rest of ITV broadcast the series over the summer 1978) as The Better Sex, hosted by Jack McLaughlin and Lesley Blair in 1978.
 13 years later, the series was revived on BBC1 in 1991 - only this time, under the title Who's Bluffing Who?, hosted by Ulrika Jonsson and Richard Cartridge.
-It was axed after seven episodes.
+It was axed after eight episodes.